Mintri1199/Charts_Creator/README.md

 # Structure
-The Chart view will use the values from the tableView cells to generate a pie chart.
+The Chart view rely on the custom values from the tableView cells to generate a pie chart.
 The methods of passing data are unwinding segues and singleton.